 Let’s explain everything from the beginning, shall we?

 The answer is simple: more traffic.
-Google’s major updates, such as Caffeine and Hummingbird, are focused on answering questions in conversational approach.
+Google’s major updates, such as Caffeine and Hummingbird, are focused on answering questions with a conversational approach.
 When you ask Google a question, it may provide a direct answer from its own knowledge base.
 That happens when you ask “what is radio?” or “when did World War 2 start?”.

 If, however, you ask a more unusual question that doesn’t have a direct answer in Google’s knowledge base, the search engine will borrow the answer from a third-party website.
 That happened with our Pilates question above.
 Any website can get featured in a snippet as long as it gives a relevant answer.